atgreen/lisp-openshift/README.md

 a Quicklisp repository of core packages for simple web applications, however, the upstream Quicklisp project hosts over 700 libraries.

-To install more libraries into your project's repository, simply use `ql:quickload` as usual.
+To install more libraries into your project's repository, simply set HOME to your application's current directory `ql:quickload` as usual

     * (ql:quickload :cl-mongo)